Our specialties include:

 Workability:

-Sanding: Difficult due to density, sanding marks may show
+Sawing: Difficult to season, good Nailing: good, prone to splitting Sanding: Difficult due to density, sanding marks may show

 Finishing: Good.
 Although pecan hardwood floors are most often suited to a rustic or ranch-style home, they are not limited to that type of decorating or architecture styles.
 Different grades of pekan hardwood floors can be chosen to create an entirely different look depending on what you are trying to achieve.